ronanchilvers/ronanchilvers.github.io/content/posts/streetwise/custom-dice-roller.md

   - systems
 categories:
   - Streetwise
+summary: The Year Zero Engine is very flexible and I like the fact that it uses six sided dice, the most common size.
+However, once you get an attribute and a skill going with possibly a modifier or two you can rapidly end up rolling a _lot_ of them!
 ---
-The Year Zero Engine is very flexible and I like the fact that it uses six sided dice, the most common kind.
-However, once you get an attribute and skill going you can rapidly end up rolling a _lot_ of them!
-In our first play test, being able to roll lots of dice easily was a sticking point, especially given the Streetwise Scene Strain mechanic (rather like Stress in [Alien RPG]).
+The Year Zero Engine is very flexible and I like the fact that it uses six sided dice, the most common size.
+However, once you get an attribute and a skill going with possibly a modifier or two you can rapidly end up rolling a _lot_ of them!
+In our first play test, being able to roll lots of dice easily was a sticking point, especially given the Streetwise Scene Strain mechanic (rather like Stress in [Alien RPG]) where rolling Banes (1s) can add dice to future pools for everyone.

-In the end, to make play testing more streamlined, I put together a quick dice roller based on 5he current state of the Streetwise Core Rules.
+In the end, to make play testing more streamlined, I put together a quick dice roller based on the current state of the Streetwise Core Rules.
 It's a work in progress but you can have a go at:

 https://ronanchilvers.github.io/yze-roller/